mattmaynes2/aria/reports/final/3-Technical/6-Development/5-Gateway.md

 #### DeviceRouter {-}

 The device router handles all individual device requests.
-It is responsible for updating individual device state as well as querying all device data.
+It is responsible for updating individual device states as well as querying all device data.

 #### IPC {-}

 The IPC class is responsible for communicating to the exchange server.
-It serializes and deserializes messages using the defined IPC protocol ([see IPC](#design-api-ipc)).
+It serializes and deserializes messages using the defined IPC protocol ([see IPC](#section-design-api-ipc)).